Nutritional Therapist, Phlebotomist, Mentor, Author

 We’ve all been there: 3pm, busy office, deadlines looming, overwhelmed and pressured.
 And then, out of nowhere, that mid afternoon 3pm slump hits you.
-This is workplace fatigue.
 Your eyes feel heavy, and you battle to stay awake.
 Through the brain fog you reach for something to give you the burst of energy you so desperately need – maybe chocolate and a coffee, or a doughnut with a fizzy drink.
 And while that may give you the energy to get you through the afternoon, long-term that quick-fix is a recipe for disaster, keeping you on a never-ending rollercoaster of cravings, poor sleep, nutrient deficiencies, and, inevitably, more 3pm afternoon energy slumps.

 I’m a registered nutritional therapist (BANT, CNHC) using my 12 years of clinic experience to support those who feel sluggish, stressed and sick to find their vitality once again.
 As a busy mum of two young children and also owning and running more than one business, I’ve experienced first-hand what exhaustion and burn-out feels like on more than one occasion, to the point that I now consider myself a thyroid and fatigue specialist, and I just love getting stuck into interpreting a good blood test to understand why clients are fatigued.